WolfieWeb Raspberry Pi Lab

 Helpful Motion Parts

-A PIR sensor module is one of the easiest upgrades for alarms, smart rooms, and camera-triggered projects.
+A PIR sensor module is one of the easiest upgrades for smart rooms, simple alarms, camera triggers, and robot awareness projects.

 Wiring Steps